 Frequently Asked Questions

-By early 2023, the Central New York region will be home to the newest hospital in New York State.
-The Mohawk Valley Health System (MVHS) is working with community partners to build a new, integrated hospital and healthcare campus in Downtown Utica.
+By early 2023, the Central New York region will be home to the newest medical centers in New York State.
+The Mohawk Valley Health System (MVHS) is working with community partners to build a new, integrated regional medical center in Downtown Utica.
 Here are answers to some of the most frequently asked questions.

-1. Why do we need a new hospital?
+1. Why do we need a new medical center?

 Yes.
-After nearly four years of planning and approvals, the construction of the new hospital is moving forward with an anticipated “move in” date of February 2023.
+After nearly fiveyears of planning and approvals, the construction of the new medical center is moving forward with an anticipated “move in” date of February 2023.

-3. What will be the name of the new hospital?
+3. What will be the name of the new medical center?

-Currently, we are calling it the Mohawk Valley Medical Center but that may change before the hospital opens.
+Currently, we are calling it the Mohawk Valley Medical Center but that may change before the medical center opens.

-4. What services or programs will not be moving to the new hospital?
+4. What services or programs will not be moving to the new medical center?

 The Center for Rehabilitation and Continuing Care Services (CRCCS), and the services provided within, will remain at its location on Champlin Avenue.
-Additionally, the St. Elizabeth College of Nursing and Marian Medical Professional Building will remain on the St. Elizabeth Campus.
-It is also anticipated that the services at the Faxton Campus, including the Cancer Center, Urgent Care, Outpatient Rehabilitation, etc. will remain at that campus.
+Additionally, the St. Elizabeth College of Nursing will remain on the St. Elizabeth Campus.
+The services at the Faxton Campus, including the Cancer Center, Urgent Care, Outpatient Rehabilitation, etc. will remain at that campus.